- 1. LEVOIT Air Purifier for Home

 Design is office-like

 Alexa control limited to on/off

 Fragile seems easy to break if knocked over

 Can be noisy on higher settings

-We chose the LEVOIT Vital 100 for its unusual design.
+We chose the LEVOIT Vital 100 Air Purifier for Home for its unusual design.
 While it’s quite large it might not suit everyone but despite its design, it doesn’t lack in power.
 That said, it’s perfect for use in smaller rooms and works well and quietly on its lowest setting.
 It works to clean the air around you and as all TrueHEPA filters it will manage the air and break down as much as 99.97% down to as small as .3 microns.
 This model does run quietly unless you sit it on tiled flooring and is best placed in a corner where there is space.
 It’s powerful while being efficient and with measurements approximately 13 x 6.3 x 16″ it won’t take up so much space while doing its job.
 This model weighs little more than 10 pounds so it’s easily moved if you need to take it into another room.
 Oh, and it has a washable pre-filter which means you can clear all of the larger fibers that it collects.

 Works effectively for kitchen smells